 The National Park Service (NPS) and the International Dark Sky Association (IDA) proudly announce Cape Lookout National Seashore was certified as an International Dark Sky Park in December 2021.
 This certification recognizes the exceptional quality of the night skies of the park and the opportunities for astronomy-based experiences for park visitors.
 Cape Lookout National Seashore is the first Atlantic coastal Dark Sky Place in the NPS to receive this certification.

-The International Dark Sky Places Program was founded in 2001 to encourage communities, parks, and protected areas around the world to preserve and protect dark sites through responsible lighting polices and public education.
-Dinosaur now joins over 100 locations that have followed a rigorous application process that demonstrates community support for dark sky protection and documents designation-specific program requirements.
+The International Dark Sky Places Program was founded in 2001 as a non-regulatory and voluntary program to encourage communities, parks, and protected areas around the world to preserve and protect dark sites through effective lighting policies, environmentally responsible outdoor lighting, and public education.
+When used indiscriminately, artificial light can disrupt ecosystems, impact human health, waste money and energy, contribute to climate change, and block our view and connection to the universe.
+Cape Lookout National Seashore now joins more than 190 places that have demonstrated robust community support for dark sky advocacy and strive to protect the night from light pollution.

 Last updated: March 19, 2022